 Matter Arising 1: Policy and Procedure require review (Design) Impact The Health Board's Records Management Policy (UHB 142 v3) and Procedure (UHB 326 v2) were both published in July 2018 and have been due for review since January 2021 August 2021 respectively.
 We note that a review of the Policy and Procedure is outside the remit of the Clinical Board, given the accountable executive detailed within the documents is the Medical Director.
 On review of the content of the documents it was evident that a review is required, for example the Procedure details the arrangements of the 'Information Governance Assurance Framework', which includes forums that are no longer operational.
 Further findings from this audit demonstrate that clarity is needed when the documents are next reviewed.
 Potential risk of: There is a lack of clarity of roles and responsibilities due to out-of-date policy and procedures.
-Furt her, the Procedure refers to a 'Case Note Tracking Procedure' which we have been unab ble to locate.
-Recommendation 1 Priority 1 The Health Board's Records Management Policy (UHB 142 v3) and Procedure (UHB 326 v2) require review.
-High Agr eed Management Action Responsible Officer 1 Review of The Health Board's Records Management Policy (UHB 142 v3) and Procedure (UHB 326 v2) will be undertaken to reflect subsequent changes in national and local legislation and guidance, as well as operational practice, with view to updated versions being approved and available to Health Board teams and employees.
-31 March 2023 To be determined following wider cross clinical board and corporate function discussions, led by the Director of Operations, Clinical Diagnostics & Therapeutics Clinical Board.
+Furt her, the Procedure refers to a 'Case Note Tracking Procedure' which we have been unab Recommendation 1 Priority 1 The Health Board's Records Management Policy (UHB 142 v3) and Procedure (UHB 326 v2) require review.
+High Agr Agreed Management Action Target Date Responsible Officer 1 Procedure (UHB 326 v2) will be undertaken to reflect subsequent changes in national c and local legislation and guidance, as well as operational practice, with view to fu updated versions being approved and available to Health Board teams and D employees.
+To be determined following wider cross clinical board and corporate function discussions, led by the Director of Operations, Clinical Diagnostics & Therapeutics Clinical Board.